Jeanette Mary Beck Lacey |

 She met my grandfather, David Austin Lacey, at Camp Pendleton Marine Base in Oceanside, California.
 They were both working there at the time.
 David was the son of Thomas Lacey and Sarah Kilcullen, Irish immigrants.
 On April 29, 1944, Jeanette and David were married at Mission San Luis Rey in Oceanside, California.
 They settled in Fallbrook, California, in an old adobe home surrounded by acres of open land and avocado trees.
 There, they raised three children, Sharon, Michael and David.
 Jeanette died on January 7, 2001 in Fallbrook, a grandmother of eleven.
 She would now be a great-grandmother of ten.

-David and Jeanette as newlyweds
+David and Jeanette as newlyweds |

-Jeanette at her first home with her husband, probably on base at Camp Pendleton
+Jeanette at her first home as a newlywed, on Camp Pendleton Marine Base |

 Known to me and my siblings as “Granny,” to some of my cousins as “Grandma,” and at least one of my cousins as “Lovey,” she was a big personality in a little body.
-Funny, brutally honest, intellectually curious and thoroughly determined and self-sufficient, Granny was one of the most unique and wonderful people I’m sure I’ll ever know.
+Funny, brutally honest, intellectually curious, and thoroughly determined and self-sufficient, Granny was one of the most unique and wonderful people I’m sure I’ll ever know.
 I have so many treasured memories of her that I wouldn’t know where to start in recounting them.
 When my children are older and I tell them about their great-grandmother, I’ll probably start with the following anecdotes.

-Granny (center) with family on Christmas, 2007
+Granny (center) with our family on Christmas, 2007 |

 Granny’s father, George Beck, was from Amsterdam.
 I’ve discussed him a little bit in an earlier post.
 Her mother, Kathleen Coleman, was from Melbourne, and it’s her family I’ll be detailing in the next several posts.
 Let’s just say it’s quite a story.

-1. What an amazing woman!
+What an amazing woman!
 I love the picture of your grandparents as newlyweds.
 It is so cool to look back on the start of a relationship and know what blessings are to come for the young couple in the picture!

 ReplyDelete